VEGOILS-Palm rebounds on low Indonesia stockpiles

 Malaysia's March palm oil end-stocks fell 21.08% from the previous month to 1.67 million tonnes, data from the Malaysian Palm Oil Board showed last Monday.

+Malaysia calculated a reference price of 4,063.58 ringgit per tonne for May and maintained export tax for crude palm oil at 8% for next month, a circular on the Malaysian Palm Oil Board website showed on Monday.

-Dalian's most-active soyoil contract DBYc1 dropped 1.59%, while its palm oil contract DCPc2 eased 0.65%.
-Soyoil prices on the Chicago Board of Trade BOc2 were trading 0.04% lower.
+Dalian's most-active soyoil contract DBYc1 dropped 1.37%, while its palm oil contract DCPc2 eased 0.44%.
+Soyoil prices on the Chicago Board of Trade BOc2 were up 0.76%.

 Palm oil is affected by price movements in related oils as they compete for a share in the global vegetable oils market.